Last updated December 31, 2021.

 The sudden pain of brain freeze is common, but harmless.
 Learn why it happens, helpful remedies, and the link between brain freeze and migraine headaches.

-You’re enjoying an ice cream, popsicle or frozen drink when suddenly a lightning bolt of severe pain shoots to the top of your head.
+You’re enjoying an ice cream, popsicle, or frozen drink when suddenly a lightning bolt of pain shoots to the top of your head.

-You’ve just experienced the weird phenomena known as brain freeze.
+You’ve just experienced the weird phenomenon known as brain freeze.

-Here are the answers to these burning questions and everything else you could ever want to know about brain freeze.
+Here are the answers to these burning questions and a few other things you’ve always wanted to know about brain freeze.

 What Is Brain Freeze?